 Energy Charge - The rate at which power suppliers charge for generating energy.

-Energy Efficiency (EE) - A goal to reduce the amount of energy required for the same services in homes or buildings.
+Energy Efficiency (EE) - This includes technologies (including passive solar), products, and services that reduce the amount of energy required for buildings, processes, or tasks.
 Find out more.

 Energy Information Administration (EIA) - An agency within the United States Department of Energy (see, DoE) that collects data on all things related to energy, from gas prices to the capacity factors of power plants.